discord-extensions-archived/gradient-buttonsv2/README.md

 # Credits
 - [Hoofer](https://github.com/HooferDevelops) for the original code, aka Gradient Buttons v1.
 He didn't publish the code, so I asked if I could with extra stuff.
 - [botato](https://github.com/bototo2) for letting me know that I can use `#id` instead of `[id=""]`.

+# Support Server
+If you are having any issues with the theme, feel free to join the [support server](https://discord.gg/vYdXbEzqDs), or make an issue on this repository.